-The lunge is one of the most difficult (yes, difficult) and complex dynamic unilateral movements around.
+The lunge is one of the most complex dynamic unilateral movements around.
 Many lifters and trainees often perform this incorrectly, failing to properly track the ankle, knee, and hip flexion/extension patterning to best translate over to athletic sports and general movement.

 The lunge not only requires the same balance and coordination as the previous two lifts, but also requires an athlete to have greater amounts of proprioception and stability while in a moving environment; therefore maximizing complexity.